eProsima/Integration-Service-docs/docs/communicatedds.rst

     $ cd <path_to_is_source>/examples/domain_change
     $ integration_service config.xml

-This is the schema of the internal flow of this example:
+This schema shows the internal flow of this example:

 .. image:: DomainChange.png
     :align: center